alibaba/simplehbase/README.md

 simplehbase
 ===========
-Simplehbase is a lightweight middleware between java app and hbase.
+Simplehbase is a lightweight ORM framework between java app and hbase.

 The main feature of it are following: